kostadin-t/btp-terraform/units/unit_2_1/README.md

 ### The Terraform provider configuration

-As we are starting from scratch create a new directory in the root directory of this repository called `learning-terraform-on-sapbtp`.
+As we are starting from scratch, create a new directory in the root directory of this repository called `learning-terraform-on-sapbtp`.
 Navigate into the newly created directory and create an empty file called `provider.tf`.
 This file will contain the configuration of the Terraform provider for SAP BTP.

 Open the file and add the following code: